Secluded 4WD campground next to East Reynolds River

 - drones get a permit before you go.

 How to get there

-You will need high clearance 4WD to access this campground.
+You will need a high clearance 4WD to access campground 1 and 2.

 By road, you can travel to Central Valley via Litchfield National Park:

 - using the roads from the town of Batchelor or